National Gallery, Smithsonian take slower approach to reopening, while some D.C. museums start welcoming visitors back

 The National Gallery reopened the ground-floor galleries of its West Building on July 20, but closed them Nov.
 21 after infections in the region spiked.
 The Smithsonian followed on Nov.
 23.

 In recent weeks, NGA guards have raised concerns about coming back to work without being vaccinated.
-Many of them are older Black men who are at a higher risk for contracting the virus; they have repeatedly asked gallery officials to offer them the vaccine before requiring them to return to work.
+Many of them are older Black men who are at a higher risk for contracting covid-19; they have repeatedly asked gallery officials to offer them the vaccine before requiring them to return to work.

 Several guards, who spoke on the condition of anonymity to speak about internal matters because they feared retaliation, said their supervisors raised the issue with museum leaders but did not have answers.
 Feldman addressed the topic at the end of her memo.